 Churchill Scholarships provide funding for outstanding students pursuing one-year post-baccalaureate studies in science, mathematics, or engineering at the University of Cambridge.
 Offered by the Winston Churchill Foundation of the United States, the Churchill seeks to reward students with the demonstrated capacity to contribute to the advancement of knowledge in these fields.
 Winners of the Churchill Scholarship receive a fully-funded one year of post-baccalaureate study, a living and travel allowance and coverage of visa application fees.
 The foundation also offers the possibility of a special research grant for academic or professional development.
 Fellows live in Churchill College at Cambridge.

-Candidates must be U.S. citizens and currently enrolled seniors or recent alumni/ae.
+Candidates must be U.S. citizens and currently enrolled seniors or alumni/ae who have graduated within the last twelve months.
 Upon taking up the scholarship, scholars must hold a bachelor’s degree and may not yet have attained a doctorate.
 Consult the foundation’s website for eligible fields of study.

 The Churchill seeks students who show: